DomizianoScarcelli/spotify-recommender/slides.md

 ---

 # Neural Network Approach - Introduction

 Solution taken by the "Hello World" team, which classified in 2nd place in the challenge.

 <v-clicks>

 -   Denoising Autoencoder that takes Tracks and Artits
 -   Character level CNN that takes playlist's Title.
 -   Ensable to make a prediction.

 For simplicity, I consider just the Denoising Autoencoder model.

 </v-clicks>

 <!--
-The second place solution of the official spotify challenge was taken by a team called Hello World, which built a recommender system using an ensamble made out of a Denoising Autoencoder, that tries to reconstruct the playlist, and a Character Level CNN in order to recommend songs from the playlist title.
-For simplicity, I only tried to replicate the Autoencoder part.
+Regarding the final approach, I decided to take the solution written by the 2nd place team in the challenge.
+They implemented a recommender system that includes a denoising autoencoder that takes in input the tracks and the artists of a playlist, then a character level cnn that takes the playlist's title in input, and the overall model is just an ensamble of the twos.

+For simplicity, I just considered the Denoising autoencoder model.
 -->

 ---